 The total number of pieces performed should not exceed 30 minutes.

 The judging panel reserves the right not to choose any winners.
 The decisions of the judging panel are final.

 Contestants or a parent/guardian will complete a brief online registration process with required information and pay the non-refundable $35 fee.

-Invitations to contestants qualifying for the final LIVE round will be emailed 7-10 days after the Preliminary Round.
-All finalists must be available to compete between 10 am and 4 pm during the Final Round.
+Invitations to contestants qualifying for the final LIVE round will be emailed by April 23, 2022 after the Preliminary Round.
+All finalists must be available to compete in person between 10 am and 4 pm during the Final Round.
 Award winners will also be required to perform at the Winners' Showcase Concert immediately following the Competition Awards ceremony.